jorrizza/cv/README.md

 ### Databases ###

 MySQL and PostgreSQL, both in clustered setups.
+MongoDB, Redis and memcached(b).
+SQLite too, to some extent.

 ### Project management ###